Article Contents:

 Railing height

 According to regulatory requirements in residential buildings, the height of the staircase railing must be at least 900 mm from the surface of the step or landing floor.
 In homes with children, 1000–1050 mm is recommended.
-The height of the baluster is then = railing height − handrail thickness − gap under the bottom end (if any).
+The height of the baluster is then = railing height − handrail thickness − gap under the lower end (if any).

 Baluster installation spacing